Svdwege/ubiquitous-waddle/README.md

 ## Book and excercises

-The related book [Advanced C v2.0](BookExercises/AdvancedC-v2.0.pdf) is in pdf format available.
+The related book [Advanced C v2.1](BookExercises/AdvancedC-v2.1.pdf) is in pdf format available.
-**Advanced C v2.1 is in preparation.**

 Book exercises are partly prepared in the [BookExercises](BookExercises) subdirectory.